mgaeckler1964/Invite/README.md

 Invite
 ======

-This programm is used top create simple ICS-files with invitations
+This programm is used to create simple ICS-files with invitations

 Actually it is still in progress.
 There are two more open tasks: